hyphacoop/handbook/Finance/expense-reimbursement.md

 2. Save the file URL (right click -> `Share` -> `Copy link`).

 3. Open the 🔒 [Employee Expenses](https://link.hypha.coop/expenses) sheet and fill in a new row using the data provided in the email.
 Enter the URL for the receipt from the previous step in the `Receipt Link` column.

+4. If the expense is marked with a reserve fund category, add it to the relevant expenses list in the `Financial Planning` spreadsheet.

 ### Reimbursement